Creating and running an Archive job

 The archive function assesses a workspace’s primary and critical components and packages those components into an archive.
 ARM includes everything that is in a workspace database including:

-• coding decision
+• coding decisions

 • layouts